-Jiggers are among the most basic tools that a successful bartender needs.
+Jiggers are among the vital bar tools.
 Many seasoned bartenders pour directly from a bottle with the aid of a pourer.
-However, unless you have impeccable estimation skills, you won’t be able to have a consistent cocktail.
-To be consistent and keep your patrons coming back for more, the jigger is a tool you should not take for granted.
+But unless you have impeccable estimation skills, you won’t have a consistent taste in your cocktails.

 So to keep your guests and patrons coming back for more, you should not take the jigger for granted.
 Read on to learn more about this bar essential.